skxdoom/QuakeImport/README.md

 - Drag the created Level Instances or Static Meshes from `MyProject/Content/Q1/*mapname*` to your level

 ### Todo:
-- Add support for BSP2
-- Add support for importing colored lightmaps
 - Bug fixing

 > [!NOTE]